AlexandreGagnon-Lalonde/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 ## Q8 - What is the difference between td and th?

+    <td> contains the data of a table and <th> contains the heading section of a table.

+    <th> <th> <th>
+    <th> <td> <td>
+    <th> <td> <td>

 ## Q9 - Which tag makes the text appear bigger: h1 or h3?

+    h1

 ## Q10 - In which situation can you use self closing tags?

+    When the tag you need to use is self closing.

 ## Q11 - What is autofilling and why is it important?

+    Autofill is when you start typing a word and it opens a window with all the options possible with your first few letters.
+    It can be really useful when you have to write something complicated or when you have to write the same word multiple times.

 ## Q12 - Which attributes are always present in an img element?

+    src="" and alt=""

 ## Q13 - Which attribute is always present for an anchor tag?

+    href=""